Selecting Your Wedding Photographer

 6. Closure to Details of Service

 • Include the names and contact information for all parties to the agreement.

 • Ensure that the photographer you’ve chosen and any assistants that you’ve requested are named in the contract.
 You don’t want to end up with someone you don’t know on your wedding day.

-• If there are substitute photographers you would consider in case of emergency, insist that they be named in the contract.
+• If there are substitute photographers you would consider in the case of emergency, insist that they are named in the contract.
 Wedding day details:

 • Detail the locations, including addresses, and hours that the photographer will be expected to be present and shooting.

 • The contract should also include the details of the shot lists that you and your photographer agreed to.

 Detail how many proofs and enlargements you’ve ordered.
 If you’re getting a wedding album, the contract should say so.